codeface-io/SwiftObserver/README.md

 ## Interoperate With Combine

-**CombineObserver** is a library contained in the SwiftObserver package.
+**CombineObserver** is another library product of the SwiftObserver package.
 It depends on SwiftObserver and adds a simple way to transform any SwiftObserver- `ObservableObject` into a Combine-`Publisher`:

 ```swift
 import CombineObserver